Ultraviolet-Ninja/GradleCenturion/Contribution Guidelines for the Gradle Centurion Project.md

 To contribute, follow these steps:

-1. **Parse the README**: If you've never heard of the game, this would be an excellent place to understand what the project is about and
+1. **Parse the README**: If you've never heard of the game, this would be an excellent place to understand what the game is and what the project is about

 2. **Fork the Repository**: Click on the "Fork" button at the top right of this repository to create a copy on your GitHub account.